yuvaldori/gigaspaces-wiki-jekyll/xap100net/custom-processing-unit.markdown

 ---
 layout: post100
-title:  PU Container
+title:  Custom Processing Unit
 categories: XAP100NET
 parent: processing-units.html
-weight: 100
+weight: 500
 ---

 {% summary %}{% endsummary %}

 The .NET Processing Unit Container is based on the [OpenSpaces Processing Unit](./processing-units.html), and allows you to write a .NET component that can be managed by the service grid.